So, you want to go to college, but you also want to be an entrepreneur. Why not do both?

-The Synergy Centre is the on-campus incubation centre for IT Tallaght that supports knowledge intensive startups.
-The Synergy Student Innovation Awards and Synergy Student Entrepreneur Awards are annual competitions that are open to full-time and part-time students of IT Tallaght.
+The Synergy Centre is the on-campus incubation centre for IT Tallaght/Technology University Dublin that supports knowledge intensive startups.
 The centre provides free workshops, office space and cash prizes for successful participants for the development of their business from idea to product or service.

 National College of Ireland (NCI) Business Incubation Centre

 The NCI says enterprise is ‘a fundamental element of the curriculum’ across all its third-level educational programmes.
-The college has an active programme of events, including the ‘Entrepreneurs Uncovered’ series and its leadership seminars.
+Located in the heart of the IFSC in Dubin, the college has an active programme of events, including the ‘Entrepreneurs Uncovered’ series and its leadership seminars.